anthonyjwwong/FCC-Projects-Twitch-Viewer/README.md

 Check if your favorite streamers are currently online

 ## Why?
-One of the old freecodecamp projects
+One of the old freecodecamp projects.

+## Where?
+Works on mobiles/tablet/PC

 ## Usage
 You can download the file, right click the index.html and fire it off in your favorite browser.